OpenID Connect Configuration

 };

-is provided for a service, Onyxia will reuse its own OIDC client
+If no oidcConfiguration is provided for a service, Onyxia will reuse the same access_token used for onyxia-api.

-a separate client ID for each service to improve access control and security.
+However, defining a separate OIDC client for each service is recommended to improve access control and security.

 Example Configuration in values.yaml